 - PSO requires a meter socket to be installed on the output of Distributed Renewable Generation (DRG) system.
 The meter must be wired so that energy produciton flows through the meter.
 The system will not be approved if the meter socket is not wired in this fashion.
 A PSO meter will be provided and installed upon system approval at no cost.
 This is referred to as the DG Generation Meter. - 2.
-An accessible visible lockable labeled disconnect switch must be installed and located within 10 ft.
-Any exceptions require prior approval from PSO. - 3.
-Appropriate signage/warning labels must be in place, including a placard signifying that there is on-site generation.
+An accessible visible lockable labeled disconnect switch must be installed and located within 10 ft. of the Utility Billing Meter.
+If the disconnect cannot be within 10 feet, a placard signifying the disconnect's location will be allowed. - 3.
+Appropriate signage/warning labels must be in place signifying that there is on-site generation.